Reviews You Can Rely On

 Canister Fuel Efficiency Improvement Tips

 • When your canister gets cold, you lose performance and fuel efficiency.
-Consider sleeping with the canister in your sleeping bag, or at least put it in your jacket to warm it up before use.
+Consider sleeping with the canister in your sleeping bag or put it in your jacket to warm it up before use.

 • Let food soak.
 Put food and water in the pot when you turn the stove on, then once boiled, turn the fuel off and let the food continue to soak.